wp-plugins/formcraft-form-builder/readme.txt

 FormCraft is a drag-and-drop form builder to create and embed forms, and track submissions.
 Our WYSIWYG form builder is fast, easy-to-use and offers extensive customization.

 ### Create Awesome Forms
 Forms don't have to look ugly anymore.
 We have spent a lot of time on our form builder platform to make sure all the forms made with FormCraft form builder are as stylish and beautiful as your website.
 All our forms are responsive to all devices, by default.
-FormCraft form builder is a great alternate to other form builders like contact form 7
+FormCraft form builder is a great alternate to other form builders like Contact Form 7

 ### Examples
 FormCraft can be used to make a variety of forms, like contact form, support form, application form, etc ...